-It is the purpose of RFC 1905, Protocol Operations for SNMPv2 [7], to define the operations of the protocol with respect to the sending and receiving of the PDUs.
+It is the purpose of STD 62, RFC 3416, "Version 2 of the Protocol Operations for the Simple Network Management Protocol (SNMP)" [21], to define the operations of the protocol with respect to the sending and receiving of the PDUs.

-7.3 Transport Mappings
+7.3.
+Transport Mappings

-SNMP Messages may be used over a variety of protocol suites.
-It is the purpose of RFC 1906, Transport Mappings for SNMPv2 [8], to define how SNMP messages maps onto an initial set of transport domains.
+SNMP messages may be used over a variety of protocol suites.
+It is the purpose of STD 62, RFC 3417, "Transport Mappings for the Simple Network Management Protocol (SNMP)" [22], to define how SNMP messages map onto an initial set of transport domains.
 Other mappings may be defined in the future.